Monday, August 29, 2016

 though the earth should rock

-though the mountains quake to the heart of the sea
+though the mountains quake to the heart of

 though the waters rage and foam